Alternating quotients of right-angled Coxeter groups: Proof of the Main Theorem

 We will first prove that by a suitable sequence of deletions, we can satisfy the conditions of Jordan's theorem.
 It follows that we can construct quotients that are either alternating or symmetric.

-\begin{definition} If $Y$ is a subset of $X$, then $N_1(Y)$ is union of closed cubes, which have non-empty intersection with $Y$.
+\begin{definition} If $Y$ is a subset of a cube complex $X$, then $N_1(Y)$ is a union of closed cubes, which have non-empty intersection with $Y$.
 We define inductively $N_i(Y) = N_1(N_{r-1}(Y))$. \end{definition}

 If $Y$ is convex, then so is $N_r(Y)$ (as a neighbourhood is obtained by removing bounding hyperplanes and therefore it is an intersection of convex subcomplexes).
-And if $H$ acts cocompactly on $Y$, it still acts cocompactly on $N_r(Y)$.
+And if $H$ acts cocompactly on $Y$, it still acts cocompactly on $N_r(Y)$ assuming that $X$ is locally compact.